earthly/earthly/docs/earthfile/earthfile.md

 FROM +docker-image --NAME=john
 ```

-For more information on how to use build args see the [build arguments and secrets guide](../guides/build-args.md).
+For more information on how to use build args see the [build arguments and variables guide](../guides/build-args.md).
 A number of builtin args are available and are pre-filled by Earthly.
 For more information see [builtin args](./builtin-args.md).

 #### Options